alexwang0317/Alexwang.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋 Hi!
-I'm Alex Lin Wang!"
+title: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi!
 I'm a junior at Stanford University 🌲 studying Math and CS.

-I was an intern at [Meta](https://www.meta.com/about/) working on their disaster recovery team, building internal tooling to profile/track large-scale system failures.
-I've worked on exploring the space of autonomous systems and decision-making in out-of-distribution situations as a member of [Stanford ASL](https://stanfordasl.github.io/).
-I've also previously worked in computational drug discovery research 💊 (where I was a member of the [Ron Dror Group](https://drorlab.stanford.edu/)) and also worked on interested in multi-agent collaboration for a trading startup🤖.
+I was an prod engineering intern at [Meta](https://www.meta.com/about/) working on their disaster recovery team, building internal tooling to profile/track large-scale data center failures.
+I've worked on autonomous systems and decision-making in out-of-distribution situations as a member of [Stanford ASL](https://stanfordasl.github.io/).
+I've also previously worked in computational drug discovery research (where I was a member of the [Ron Dror Group](https://drorlab.stanford.edu/)) and also worked on interested in multi-agent collaboration for a trading startup.
 I also enjoyed a brief stint in [organometallic catalysis research](https://www.mdpi.com/2624-8549/4/2/29).

 In my freetime, I sing acapella 🎵 with the [Stanford Mendicants](https://stanfordmendicants.com/) where I sing tenor and play guitar.

-Feel free to reach out if you would like to chat/connect at alexw17 at stanford dot edu.
-I am always happy to chat!

 Projects
 ======